yogarajalakshmi-s/blog-site/README.md

 This is a blog site running on Flask

 **Tech Stack**
-Python, Flask, Jinja, SQLite, SQLAlchemy, Html, CSS, Bootstrap
+Python, Flask, Jinja, SQLAlchemy, Html, CSS, Bootstrap

 **About this project:**
 Developed this blog site from scratch.